dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/tests.md

 </File>

-Check out the guide on writing a [custom schema test](custom-schema-tests) for more information.
+Check out the guide on writing a [custom generic test](custom-generic-tests) for more information.